Web-console and REST api

 If a hard-coded credential is used, then Brooklyn can be configured with this “loginUser” and “loginUser.password” (or “loginUser.privateKeyData”), and can change the password and disable root login.

 It is strongly discouraged to use the root user on VMs being created or managed by Brooklyn.
+SSH-ing on the VM should be done on rare cases such as initial Apache Brooklyn setup, Apache Brooklyn upgrade and other important maintenance occasions.

 Users are strongly encouraged to use SSH keys for VM access, rather than passwords.